Tree Memory Networks for Modelling Long-term Temporal Dependencies

 \subsubsection{Memory update}

-In the proposed memory architecture each memory cell contains one input gate $i_t$, one output gate $o_t$ and two forget gates $f_t^L$ and $f_t^R$.
-At time instance $t$ each node in the memory network can be updated in the following manner,
+In the proposed memory architecture each memory cell contains one input gate, $i_t$, one output gate, $o_t$, and two forget gates, $f_t^L$ and $f_t^R$.
+At time instance $t$ each node in the memory network is updated in the following manner,

 where $h_{t-1}^L $, $h_{t-1}^R $, $c_{t-1}^L$ and $c_{t-1}^R$ are the hidden vector representations and cell states of the left and right children respectively.
-The relevant weight vectors $W$ are represented with appropriate super and subscripts where the superscript represents the relevant child node, and the subscript represents the relevant gate and the vector which the weight is attached to.
-The process is also illustrated in Fig \ref{fig:memory_cell}.
+The relevant weight vectors, $W$, are represented with appropriate super and subscripts where the superscript represents the relevant child node, and the subscript represents the relevant gate and the vector the weight is attached to.
+The process is illustrated in Fig \ref{fig:memory_cell}.